Who are the tests for?

 How long will it take to find out my results?

-You should receive your test results within 24 hours, and usually much sooner.
+You should receive your test results within one hour, and usually much sooner.

 Watch: The national coronavirus testing programme at the University of Bath